gregorizeidler-cw/LavandowskI-Chatbot/README.md

 ### **🤔 General Questions**

 **Q: How does the system handle false positives?**
 A: The system uses continuous learning and analyst feedback to reduce false positives.
-Our current rate is <2%, industry-leading performance.
+Target rates vary by detection type and configuration.

 **Q: Can the system process cryptocurrency transactions?**
-A: Yes, the system has specialized cryptocurrency analysis capabilities including mixer detection, chain analysis, and privacy coin screening.
+A: Yes, the system includes cryptocurrency analysis capabilities including blockchain analysis, mixer detection, and privacy coin monitoring.

 **Q: What's the maximum transaction volume?**
-A: The system can handle 10,000+ transactions per second with auto-scaling capabilities.
+A: The system supports configurable throughput (1,000-5,000 TPS) with horizontal auto-scaling capabilities.

 **Q: How long does analysis take?**
-A: Average processing time is <200ms per transaction, with complex cases taking up to 500ms.
+A: Processing time ranges from 200-500ms per transaction, depending on complexity and enabled detection modules.

 ### **🔧 Technical Questions**